Personal issues & academic concerns

-- At the St. George campus, the OHPSA office is at FitzGerald Building (FG), 150 College Street, Room 121 – the receptionist can book an appointment for you.
+- St. George (UTSG) campus, the OHPSA office is at C. David Naylor building, 6 Queen's Park Crescent West, Room 309 – the receptionist can book an appointment for you.

-- At the UTM campus (MAM), the Student Support Administrator, Mark Wlodarski, is located at the HSC at UTM, and he can arrange appointments for you at UTM.
+- Mississauga (UTM) campus, the Student Support Administrator, Mark Wlodarski, is located at the Terrence Donnelly Health Sciences Complex (HSC) at UTM, and he can arrange appointments for you at UTM.

 U of T also offers counselling services to all university students at both campuses.
 Appointments can be made at:

 St. George (UTSG) campus, Health & Wellness (Student Life) located in the